buqeye/LearningFromData/LectureNotes/_build/html/_sources/content/SVD/lecture_25.md

 ## Applications of SVD

-* Solving matrix equations with *ill-conditioned matrices*, which means that the smallest eigenvalue is zero or close to zero.
+* Solving matrix equations with *ill-conditioned matrices*, which means that the smallest singular value is zero or close to zero.
 (If zero, then the matrix is *singular*.)
-    * The *condition number* of a matrix is the ratio of the largest to the smallest eigenvalue.
+    * The *condition number* of a matrix is the ratio of the largest to the smallest singular value.
     * If solving $Ax = h$ $\Lra$ $x = A^{-1}b$, then an error in $h$ is magnified by the condition number to give the error in $x$.
     * So finite precision in $b$ leads to nonsense for $x$ if the the condition number is larger than the inverse of the machine or calculational precision.
 If the condition number $\kappa(A) = 10^k$, then up to $k$ digits of accuracy is lost (roughly).